balsama/drupal-bash-ignitor/README.md

 # Drupal Bash Ignitor

-<p class="lead">Bash script to get ignite your drupal project.</p>
+<p class="lead">Bash script to get ignite your Drupal project.</p>

 ## Overview
-This script will enable several core modules, download and enable several contrib modules, and clone and enable several custom modules, features and themes.
+This script will install Drupal, enable several core modules, download and enable several contrib modules, and clone and enable several custom modules, features and themes.
 Basically, it automates the first four hours of work on 90% of the Drupal sites I build.

+### What you'll need
+* Drush
+* An empty database or a database that you're OK with overwriting
+* This script (`dbi.sh`), downloaded to the parent directory of where you ultimately want to install Drupal

 ### Core modules enabled: